Registration continues for TJC Summer Camps for kids ages 3 and up. Camps begin in June and continue through mid-August.

 TJC offers more than 40 activity camps in the areas of:

-• Art: comic book creation, jewelry, mixed-media journaling, painting
+• Art: comic book creation, jewelry, watercolor and acrylic painting

 • Cooking: learning to cook recipes from scratch, serving skills, kitchen safety and etiquette

 • Horsemanship: beginner and intermediate English and western styles